FPGAOL-CE/fpgaol-caas-backend/README.md

 #### How to run this project

-Install Docker, build https://github.com/FPGAOL-CE/osstoolchain-docker-things and install to system, this project depends on a modified version of `carlosedp/symbiflow`.
+Install Docker, `docker pull regymm/symbiflow`
+Or build from scratch at https://github.com/FPGAOL-CE/osstoolchain-docker-things

-Install python dependancies.
+Install python tornado.

 `mkdir jobs`